snakemake/snakemake/docs/tutorial/advanced.rst

 Exercise
 ........

 * In the ``data/samples`` folder, there is an additional sample ``C.fastq``.
-Add that sample to the config file and see how Snakemake wants to recompute the part of the workflow belonging to the new sample, when invoking with ``snakemake -n --reason --forcerun bcftools_call``.
+Add that sample to the config file and see how Snakemake wants to recompute the part of the workflow belonging to the new sample, when invoking with ``snakemake -n --forcerun bcftools_call``.

 Step 4: Rule parameters
 :::::::::::::::::::::::